umasubra/ExcelJsDocumentation/resources/chartFont.md

 ### Set Font

-Update the font formatting for a chart element.
+Sets the font formatting for a chart element.

 #### Syntax
 Use chart title as an example.